-The Alliance includes the involvement of a designated behavioral health physician in program oversight and implementation as discussed in Beacon's QI Program Description.
+The Alliance includes the involvement of a Senior Director of Behavioral Health and a designated behavioral health physician in program oversight and implementation as discussed in Beacon's QI Program Description.
 The Alliance annually reviews Beacon's QI Program Description, Work Plan, and Annual Evaluation.
 The Alliance reviews Beacon behavioral health quality, utilization, and member satisfaction quarterly reports in a Joint Operations Meeting (JOM) to ensure members obtain necessary and appropriate behavioral health services.
+Insourcing of Behavioral Health into the Alliance form Beacon will take place Q4 2022.